-Major administrative reforms like the NAV reform and the hospital reform have to be assessed in relation both to governance representativeness and to governance capacity (Christensen and Lægreid 2011).
-The first concern is closely related to political accountability and focuses on measures designed to strengthen representation of citizens' beliefs, attitudes and opinions in the policy-making process.
+Major administrative reforms like the welfare administration reform and the hospital reform but also the immigration reform have to be assessed in relation both to governance representativeness and to governance capacity (Christensen and Lægreid 2011b).
+The first concern is closely related to political accountability and focuses on measures designed to give citizens more influence, by introducing mechanisms for allowing for their attitudes and opinions to be represented in the policy-making process.
 This question has an external focus and concerns citizens' effectiveness and user participation and influence.
 The second concern has a bearing on administrative accountability, efficiency and to what degree social developments are affected by government decisions and public policy programs.
 This involves steering capability and public sector institutions' capacity to act and has a stronger internal focus.
 The question is whether governance is efficient and effective.
 Our argument is that the study of administrative reforms needs to move beyond the technical-functional flavor of administrative reforms with apolitical language.

 The main challenge is to find organizational forms that enhance both the representativeness and the capacity of governance.
 Often there is a trade-off between the two (Dahl and Tufte 1974): reforms intended to enhance one aspect tend to harm the other aspect (Mattei 2009).
-Experiences so far from the NAV reform and the hospital reforms indicate that this is a tall order (Fimreite 2010, Tjerbo 2009).
-Following Scharpf (1999), our analysis shows that input-oriented representativeness and output-oriented effectiveness are both essential elements for democratic self-determination.
+Experiences so far from the NAV reform and the hospital reforms indicate that this is a tall order (Fimreite 2010; Tjerbo 2009).
+Following Scharpf (1999), our analysis shows that input-oriented representativeness and outputoriented effectiveness are both essential elements for democratic self-determination.
 Input legitimacy of electoral arrangements and output legitimacy of policy service delivery are both important components of sustainable democratic arrangements, and successful administrative reforms in representative democracies have to take both features into account.
+There might be a tradeoff between integrity and requirements for accountability on the one hand and effective service delivery on the other hand.
+Thus accountability is not always a good thing and too much accountability might be as problematic as too little (Flinders 2011).
 There has been a shift from input democracy towards output democracy in contemporary reforms, weakening political accountability and strengthening managerial and social accountability, but this transformation is by no means a panacea for the ills of contemporary democracy (Peters 2011).